shuyansy/Detect-and-read-meters/README.md

 # Detect and Read meters in the wild
-This is the first released system towards detection and recognition of complex meters in wild.
+This is areleased system towards detection and recognition of complex meters in wild.
 The system can be divided into three moduels.
 Fisrtly, a yolo-based detector is applied to get pure meter region.
 Secondly, a spatial transformer module is eatablished to rectify the position of meter.
 Lastly, an end-to-end network is to read meter values, which is implemented by pointer/dail predcition and key number learning.

 ## Visulization results
 ![](1.png)